jgravellefl/Network-Cache-Event-Driven-Simulator/README.md

 The other values can be changed, but they may cause nonconclusive results and dramatically increase the runtime.

+If you are getting an error when running, you can try to add `-L/user/local/include` to the makefile in the second line under the compile section so that it is the following:

+`g++ -L/user/local/include -lgsl main.o RemoteServer.o Cache.o LRUCache.o FIFOCache.o SecondChanceCache.o Event.o Constants.o FileRequestEvent.o FileSelection.o FileArriveEvent.o FileLeaveQueueEvent.o FileEnterQueueEvent.o`

 ###### System Requirements:
 Requires C++ and the GNU scientific library.
 ***